bpiyush/CLIP-grounding/README.md

 ## Dataset

-1. Download the MSCOCO dataset and its panoptic segmentation annotations by running:
+1. Download the MSCOCO dataset (only validation images are required for this work) and its panoptic segmentation annotations by running:
     ```sh
     bash setup/download_mscoco.sh
     ```